-Madge reached into her collection on Hats Magazines and found this gem from December 1960.
+Madge reached into her collection of vintage magazines and found this gem from the December 1960 of Hats Magazine.
 We couldn’t resist celebrating the season with this amazing cover hat by Don Marshall.
 The very breathless description follows:

 This towering cloche welcomes the new season with a cheery Happy New Year.
 Fashioned of paglina straw in mauvish cyclamen pink.
 It is as spring-like as it is feminine.
 A graceful montage of taffeta rose foliage in matching tones is arranged over the front and top for increased height and softness.
 A spray of bright green velvet leaves with veined sequins strewn with brilliants introduces a sharp contrast, while the velvet back bow repeats the color of the straw.
 A striking example of the correct hat for festive occasions, anywhere, anytime.

 Continuing in the holiday spirit in this issue are these latest designs from Paris entitled Evening Glamour.
 We particularly love the high turban with Marabou dingle balls, middle-top.
 The Paulette cloche, upper left, features diamond clips from Chaumet.
 We would definitely wear that hat.

 Of course since Hat’s Magazine was a trade publiction, this December issue is full of delightful designs for spring 1961.
 Here’s a round up of styles from some of the biggest milliners of the time including Chanda, Mr. John, Emme, John Frederic and William J.

 Morris J. Shulman, a wholesaler to the millinery trade, shows us some very interesting hat frame designs Lots of versions of turbans and berets.

 Sadly, creative department store window displays are going the way of the Dodo.
 Here’s some fun ones from Bergdorf Goodman’s (1), Saks Fifth Avenue (2-4) and Orbach’s (5).

 More styles for Spring.
 These ladies hats are Sky High!